Changanassery Assembly constituency

 Changanassery State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
 It is also one of the seven state legislative assembly constituencies included in Mavelikara Lok Sabha constituency.
-C. F. Thomas represented the constituency for 40 consecutive years from 1980.
-In the 2021 Kerala legislative elections, Adv.
-Job Michael of the Kerala Congress (M) was elected from the constituency.
+In the 2026 Kerala Legislative Assembly election, Vinu Job of the Kerala Congress was elected from the constituency.

+Changanassery is home to Nair Service Society and Syro Malabar Archeparchy of Changanacherry.

 Local self-governed segments

 Changanassery Assembly constituency is composed of the following local self-governed segments: